Roasted Delicata Squash Recipe

 This Roasted Delicata Squash is tossed with simple seasonings and then baked in the oven until it is tender and caramelized.
 Enjoy this delicata squash recipe as an easy, delicious side dish throughout the fall and winter seasons.

 A couple of years ago I first discovered delicata squash when it arrived in our weekly produce box.
 Now every fall, I look forward to the first time I spot it at the farmer’s market.
 This humble squash variety is one of my favorites because of its delicious flavor and ease of preparation.
 Delicata squash has sweet, tender flesh and delicate, edible skin, hence its name, delicata.
-While I love serving Roasted Butternut Squash and Roasted Sweet Potatoes as a side dish, I always appreciate that delicata squash requires no peeling.
+While I love serving Roasted Butternut Squash and Honey Roasted Sweet Potatoes as a side dish, I always appreciate that delicata squash requires no peeling.

 If you’ve ever wondered how to cook delicata squash, my answer will always be to roast it in the oven.
 Roasting brings out the natural sweetness of this winter squash, which is technically in the same family as yellow summer squash and zucchini.
 I like to drizzle it with some pure maple syrup before roasting to intensify the natural caramelization that occurs in the oven.
 If you happen to have a few fresh thyme sprigs on hand, the thyme pairs wonderfully with the maple and squash flavors.
 If not, oven roasted delicata squash is absolutely irresistible when it’s seasoned with just olive oil, salt and pepper.